 Registered Dieticians: The Commission on Dietetic Registration (CDR) does not require Live activities to be prior approved as long as the activity follows the Professional Development Portfolio Process in the PDP Guide, it can be eligible for CPEUs for CDR.
-The NAPBNHC is a live activity and follows the guidelines; therefore, it is eligible for Continuing Professional Education Units (CPEUs) for CDR.
+The IPBNHC is a live activity and follows the guidelines; therefore, it is eligible for Continuing Professional Education Units (CPEUs) for CDR.

 However, please be mindful that certain states have their own rules and regulations for what they find acceptable as CPEUs.
-Please check with your state governing body to be sure the NAPBNHC is acceptable.
+Please check with your state governing body to be sure the IPBNHC is acceptable.
 State licensure and state certification are entirely separate and distinct from registration or certification by the Commission on Dietetic Registration.

 Nurse Practitioners and Registered Nurses: For the purpose of recertification, the American Nurses Credentialing Center accepts AMA PRA Category 1 Credit™ issued by organizations accredited by the ACCME (Accreditation Council for Continuing Medical Education) for attendance at structured learning activities.